Plutonomicon/plutarch-plutus/docs/DEVGUIDE.md

 And that's _essentially_ what the `IsString` implementation of `Term s PString` does.
 That is how your string literals end up as plutus core built in strings.

 One more, how about something complex - `DefaultUniProtoList`.
 This is a builtin list.
 But what is the element type?
 Well, you'll have to specify that yourself!
-You use `DefaultUniApply` to "apply" a type (from the default universe) over `DefaultUniProtoList`-
+You use `DefaultUniApply` to "apply" a type (from the default universe) over `DefaultUniProtoList`:

 ```haskell
 import qualified PlutusCore as PLC